What to Do in Rome with Kids: Fun Activities for Families

 Climbing the Spanish Steps and Piazza Navona

 A fun trip is waiting for families who climb the Spanish Steps.
 There is plenty of laughter with the crowd all around.
 Kids will like walking from one fountain to the next.
 On the way, they can watch street performers and artists who make this famous place lively.
 Piazza Navona is not far and easy to reach on foot.
-This pretty square has great fountains and old buildings to see.
+This pretty square has great fountains and historic buildings to see.
 It is a nice place for a slow walk, making great memories with family.
 You can get gelato from the shops nearby, too.
 The Spanish Steps and Piazza Navona show what Rome is all about.
 There is history, culture, and a lot of fun for everyone.

 Cinecittà World